 *Click the button at the bottom of the page to be taken to the virtual application.

-Please allow one week for your application to be processed.
-If accepted, you will be contacted to set up a phone interview.
+Please allow 7 business days for your application to be processed.
+Once processed, you will receive a follow up email outlining current available opportunities and instructions on how to set up a phone interview.

 2) Phone interview with the Director of Community Engagement

 This is an opportunity for us to get to know you and discuss the details of your application as well as your goals as a volunteer!
 During this interview we will go over the volunteer opportunities we can offer that correspond with your availability and skills.
 If we are able to decide on a match, an onboarding date will be set for your first day of training!